A Guide to the Best Parks and Gardens London Has to Offer

 humiliating encouraging their sweaty clients.

 Put aside anything you may or may not have heard about quick frisks in the bushes, and instead focus on everything wonderful this immense space has to offer.
 It’s hard to believe that tucked away amongst the built up surroundings of Hampstead lays 800 magnificent acres of fields and woods.
 The Heath is ideal for lazy picnics, long rambling dog walks, or even a refreshing swim in your choice of three swimming ponds and a lido.
 There’s an abundance of traditional pubs nearby for a well-deserved roast dinner and pint(s).
+Fancy staying nearby?
+Choose from our collection of amazing homes in the area like Sweet Lizzy.

 Affectionately known as ‘Ally Pally’ by locals, this 1873 grade II listed events venue is situated between Wood Green and Muswell Hill.
 This is one of the best parks and gardens London has to offer for kids; from skateboarding in the skate park to zip wiring through an urban tree top jungle at Go Ape.
 The more demure visitors can call on Alexandra Palace's garden centre or treat themselves to homemade pies at the (overpriced) farmer’s market.